awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.Snapshots.md

    Repeat this step until you have data files for all of the tables you want to export\.

-1. Prepare your target DB instance for bulk import of data by following the instructions at [Basic Guidelines for Bulk Importing Data](http://msdn.microsoft.com/en-us/library/ms189989%28v=sql.110%29.aspx) in the SQL Server documentation\.
+1. Prepare your target DB instance for bulk import of data by following the instructions at [Basic guidelines for bulk importing data](http://msdn.microsoft.com/en-us/library/ms189989%28v=sql.110%29.aspx) in the SQL Server documentation\.

-1. Decide on a bulk import method to use after considering performance and other concerns discussed in [About Bulk Import and Bulk Export Operations](http://msdn.microsoft.com/en-us/library/ms187042%28v=sql.105%29.aspx) in the SQL Server documentation\.
+1. Decide on a bulk import method to use after considering performance and other concerns discussed in [About bulk import and bulk export operations](http://msdn.microsoft.com/en-us/library/ms187042%28v=sql.105%29.aspx) in the SQL Server documentation\.

 1. Bulk import the data from the data files that you created using the bcp utility\.
-To do so, follow the instructions at either [Import and Export Bulk Data by Using the bcp Utility](http://msdn.microsoft.com/en-us/library/aa337544%28v=sql.110%29.aspx) or [Import Bulk Data by Using BULK INSERT or OPENROWSET\(BULK\.\.\.\)](http://msdn.microsoft.com/en-us/library/ms175915%28v=sql.110%29.aspx) in the SQL Server documentation, depending on what you decided in step 11\.
+To do so, follow the instructions at either [Import and export bulk data by using the bcp utility](http://msdn.microsoft.com/en-us/library/aa337544%28v=sql.110%29.aspx) or [Import bulk data by using BULK INSERT or OPENROWSET\(BULK\.\.\.\)](http://msdn.microsoft.com/en-us/library/ms175915%28v=sql.110%29.aspx) in the SQL Server documentation, depending on what you decided in step 11\.